This slow cooker butter chicken is perfect if you feel like eating a nice warm creamy curry for lunch or dinner.

 A butter chicken curry is also known as Murgh makhani and originated in India.
 It has since spread across the world and is a very popular Indian cuisine dish in many countries such as Australia, the United Kingdom, the USA, and many more.

 A single batch of this curry and a few side dishes will feed roughly four to six people.
 If you need to feed more, you may need to alter the recipe by doubling the ingredient quantities.

 If you end up with any leftovers, then the curry will reheat well the next day.
 Just make sure you cover it and store it in a fridge until you need it.
 I would discard after a few days in the refrigerator.

-If you have a slow cooker that can sear, then you can do all this within the one pot.
-Otherwise we will need to first cook the onion, garlic & spices before moving them to the slow cooker.
+If you have a slow cooker that can sear, then you can make this entire curry within the one pot.
+Otherwise, you will need to first cook the onion, garlic, and spices before moving them to the slow cooker.